Tips & Tricks That Sell

 Absolutely no people or pets in any photos, including a reflection of the photographer in a window or mirror.
 It’s also a good idea to remove family photos and items printed with family names.
 Please note: due to safety and security reasons, never include images with children in your listing.

-Take a pass on tiny rooms that don’t photograph well like closets and power rooms.
+Take a pass on tiny rooms that don’t photograph well like closets and utility rooms.
 Wide-angle lenses can help, but often distort images and can portray an unrealistic sense of size.
 Also avoid images that are out of focus, blurry, crooked, or too difficult to make out.

 Don’t take exterior shots on garbage day!
 Consider asking neighbors to temporarily move vehicles, lawn tools, recreational equipment, and other unsightly items to get a “clean” shot of the home.
 Also keep in mind what’s visible out the window when taking interior shots and change your angle accordingly.